lawrennd/old_talks/_data-science/includes/data-oriented-architectures.md

 \newslide{Ride Sharing: Service Oriented}

-\slides{\includediagram{../slides/diagrams/data-science/taxi-service-soa}}
+\slides{\includediagram{../slides/diagrams/data-science/ride-share-service-soa}{80%}}

 \newslide{Ride Sharing: Data Oriented}

-\slides{\includediagram{../slides/diagrams/data-science/taxi-service-doa}}
+\slides{\includediagram{../slides/diagrams/data-science/ride-share-service-doa}{80%}}

 \newslide{Ride Sharing: Hypothetical}

-\slides{\includediagram{../slides/diagrams/data-science/taxi-service-doa-hypothetical}}
+\slides{\includediagram{../slides/diagrams/data-science/ride-share-service-doa-hypothetical}{80%}}

-\notes{\figure{\includediagram{../slides/diagrams/data-science/taxi-service-soa}}{Service oriented architecture.
+\notes{\figure{\includediagram{../slides/diagrams/data-science/ride-share-service-soa}{80%}}{Service oriented architecture.
 The data access is buried in the cost allocation service.
-Data dependencies of the service cannot be found without trawling through the underlying code base.}{taxi-service-soa}}
+Data dependencies of the service cannot be found without trawling through the underlying code base.}{ride-share-service-soa}}

-\notes{\figure{\includediagram{../slides/diagrams/data-science/taxi-service-doa}}{Data oriented architecture.
+\notes{\figure{\includediagram{../slides/diagrams/data-science/ride-share-service-doa}{80%}}{Data oriented architecture.
 Now the joins and the updates are exposed within the streaming ecosystem.
-We can programatically determine the factor graph which gives the thread through the model.}{taxi-service-doa}}
+We can programatically determine the factor graph which gives the thread through the model.}{ride-share-service-doa}}

-\notes{\figure{\includediagram{../slides/diagrams/data-science/taxi-service-doa-hypothetical}}{Data oriented programing.
+\notes{\figure{\includediagram{../slides/diagrams/data-science/ride-share-service-doa-hypothetical}{80%}}{Data oriented programing.
 There is a requirement for an estimate of the driver allocation to give a rough cost estimate before the user has confirmed the ride.
-In data oriented programming, this is achieved through declaring a *hypothetical* stream which approximates the true driver allocation, but with restricted input information and constraints on the computational latency.}{taxi-service-doa-hypothetical}}
+In data oriented programming, this is achieved through declaring a *hypothetical* stream which approximates the true driver allocation, but with restricted input information and constraints on the computational latency.}{ride-share-service-doa-hypothetical}}

 \notes{For the ride sharing system, we start to see a common issue with a more complex algorithmic decision making system.
 Several decisions are being made multilple times.
 Let's look at the decisions we need along with some design criteria.